mountaindewritos/BPTranslateFiles/README.md

 - **Don't talk on chat**

-  _A general rule: if you only speak English and not Japanese, your party or teammates may report you, potentially leading to a ban._
+  _A general rule: Don't speak any other language besides Japanese, your party or teammates may report you, potentially leading to a ban._

 - **Not a fool proof system**